 It’s normal for parents to question everything and worry incessantly — it’s practically part of the job description.
 And that’s when baby is perfectly healthy.
 Never mind when a health issue arises.
-But from colic to cradle cap to ear infections, there are some things that just come with being a baby.
+But from colic and cradle cap to ear infections and even jaundice, there are some common conditions that just come with being a baby.
 Don't worry.
 We've got your plan of action right here.

-Everyone knows babies cry.
+Everyone knows that babies cry.
 A lot.
 But if your baby cries for more than three hours per day, three or more days per week, it might be colic.

 Colic is the term used for otherwise healthy babies who cry inconsolably.
 There’s no single cause, however, experts believe the following can contribute to colic: pain from gas or indigestion, hunger, feeling full, sensitivity to milk or formula and overstimulation.
 In other cases, it simply means your baby isn’t able to self-console yet.

 What to do: Talk to your doctor about colic.
 He or she will want to rule out other issues first.
 If it is colic, it typically resolves on its own by four months.
 In the meantime, try:

 - Avoiding potentially irritating foods such as milk products, caffeine, onions and cabbage if you are breastfeeding.